Travel.State.Gov > International Travel > Learn About Your Destination > Hungary International Travel Information

 Hungarian police issue traffic violations in the form of a postal check that reflects the amount of the fine.
 You may pay the fines at any Hungarian post office.
 Police will confiscate the passport of a person who chooses to contest the fine and issue the person an “invitation letter” to appear at the police station to resolve the dispute.
 Police will return the passport after resolution and/or payment of the fine.

-Public transportation in Budapest is excellent.
-Budapest’s tram, subway, and bus service is reliable and – for the most part – clean.
-You may find more information online at Budapest Transport page.
+Public Transportation: Public transportation in Budapest is excellent.
+Budapest’s tram, subway, and bus service are reliable.
+Find more information online: Budapest Public Transport.
 Public transportation outside of Budapest is not as dependable.